Understanding How to Minimize Clear Aligners’ Discomfort

 Removing the transparent aligners constantly won’t just affect the smile makeover process but also increase the discomfort.

+True, you have to take out the aligners when you eat, drink or brush.
 If you leave them out for too long, they will feel tighter when you put them back on.
 When you wear them consistently for the recommended time, your mouth will get a chance to adjust to the aligners.
 This will eventually minimize the discomfort.

 If you left them out for too long and the aligners are not fitting correctly, you might have to go back to an earlier set of aligners.